JuliaInterop/MathLink.jl/README.md

 ## Fractions and Complex numbers

-The package also contains extentions to handle fractions
+The package also contains extensions to handle fractions.

 ```julia
 julia> weval(1//2)